Saturday, August 22, 2015

 Devotion: Are You Strong In The Lord?

-Imagine believing yourself to be a believer only to find out what you believed you were you were not.
-Imagine believing yourself to be a follower of Jesus only to find out that the one whom you claimed to follow was not the one that you needed to follow.
-Imagine believing yourself to be saved because you believed you joined the family only to find out that the family you joined was not the right one.
-Imagine believing yourself to be free from condemnation only to find out you have been held in captivity because you have rejected the knowledge needed to make yourself free.
+Imagine believing yourself to be a believer, only to find out what you believed you were, you were not.
+Imagine believing yourself to be a follower of Jesus, only to find out that the one whom you claimed to follow, was not the one that you needed to follow.
+Imagine believing yourself to be saved because you believed you joined the family, only to find out that the family you joined, was not the right one.
+Imagine believing yourself to be free from condemnation, only to find out you have been held in captivity, because you have rejected the knowledge needed to make yourself free.
 Imagine all that you believed was based in untruths, based in deception, based in lies, and based in fiction.
 Imagine believing in a truth that has been manufactured by the great deceiver himself, all for the sole purpose of taking you out of the kingdom of heaven.
 Imagine not even being aware of any of this until it was too late.

-We are so eager to meet Jesus that we see him in pots and pans, on building walls and in sidewalks, and in all kinds of food such as bread, chips, tortillas, bananas, and even in the bit mark of a Kit Kat candy bar.
+We are so eager to meet Jesus that we see him in pots and pans, on building walls and in sidewalks, and in all kinds of food such as bread, chips, tortillas, bananas, and even in the bite mark of a Kit Kat candy bar.
 The problem is that all of these images mirror the paintings that we currently have of Jesus, which are someone else’s interpretation of what they believe Jesus to have looked like.
 The Bible never gives us a clear physical description of what Jesus supposedly looked like, yet we believe we are able to see images of him in so many things.
 God warns us that “there will come false Christs and false prophets who will give great signs and do great wonders, so much so that if it were possible, these things could turn the very elect from the true way” (Matthew 24:24; Mark 13:22).
 The Message (MSG) puts it this way:

 If anyone tries to flag you down, calling out, ‘Here’s the Messiah!’ or points, ‘There he is!’ don’t fall for it.
 Fake Messiahs and lying preachers are going to pop up everywhere.
 Their impressive credentials and dazzling performances will pull the wool over the eyes of even those who ought to know better.
 So watch out.
 I’ve given you fair warning” (Mark 13:21-23 MSG).